aws-samples/aws-glue-samples/utilities/resource_sync/README.md

                         Destination endpoint URL for AWS Glue.
   --sts-role-arn STS_ROLE_ARN
                         IAM role arn to be assumed to access destination account resources.
+  --dst-role-arn DST_ROLE_ARN
+                        IAM role ARN to be assumed to access destination account resources.
   --skip-no-dag-jobs SKIP_NO_DAG_JOBS
                         Skip Glue jobs which do not have DAG. (possible values: [true, false]. default: true) --overwrite-jobs OVERWRITE_JOBS